 This book reminded me of Wilderness, by Roger Zelazny.
-Despite the fact Zelzany is a SF writer, this book
+Despite the fact Zelzany is a SF writer, Wilderness

-is a true life story of two mountain men in the American West who survived amazing journeys back to civilization.
+is a true life story of two mountain men in the American West each who survived a harrowing journey through the American wilderness to return to civilization.
 Especially

 the story of John Colter, who was captured by the Blackfeet, and then released naked with 150 warriors pursuing him.
 That's